Meet Our Mentees: Q&A with Heather Parady

 That anyone can lead.
 There is nothing fundamentally different between two people.
 Obviously personalities and gifts vary, but anyone can make an impact.
 Normally, people have a very narrow view of “leadership” or “making an impact” and think that it has to look a certain way.
 I hope the show can provide examples of how everyday people can step into leadership and make an impact in their own unique way.

-Are there any guests that you’ve had on your podcast that have really stood out to you?
+Are there any guests that you’ve had on your podcast that have really stood out?

 All of the guests have been incredible.
 It would be difficult to pick one.
 I think the thing that has surprised me the most with all of them is how many common themes there are among them.
 No matter who they are or what they have done, everyone has struggled with fear, self doubt and criticism.
 The only difference is how they moved forward despite setbacks or difficulties.
 They attached a bigger “why” and a vision to their calling and used that as a driving force to move past their internal and external barriers.